AdwaitKulkarni58/Netflix-UI-Clone/README.md

-# A full stack clone of the Netflix Canada website.
+# A UI clone of the Netflix Canada website.

 <hr>